Whiteknight/whiteknight.github.com/stage/winxed_highlight.md

 title: Winxed Syntax Highlighters
 ---

+I've been without internet at home for a few days, so I haven't been writing up any new posts in a while.
+This is a short draft from a few weeks ago that never got published so I'm putting it up now to pass some time.
+I *might* be able to get back to regular posting and hacking tonight or tomorrow.

 For a long time I've been using JavaScript settings and syntax highlighters in my editor to work with Winxed code.
 The overlap between languages is not very large and is getting smaller with each new commit, so this solution was